SomeWeekendReading/someweekendreading.github.io/_posts/2025-05-21-llm-ai-still-crap.md

 that 10 of the 15 books on the list are not just fiction, but themselves fictional &ndash;
 as in, failing to exist.)

-We've previously on this Crummy Little Blog That Nobody Reads inveighed against AIs creating references to nonexistent papers.
+We've previously on this CLBTNR inveighed against AIs creating references to nonexistent papers.
 But they've also tried to cite nonexistent cases in courts, which is a whole 'nother level of contempt for truth.